 *Subject to approval from NZQA and the Nursing Council of New Zealand

-Welcome to our enrolled nursing course page.
+Welcome to our enrolled nursing programme page.
 This is where you can find the information you need to learn about your exciting and rewarding career as an enrolled nurse in New Zealand.

-Please note - this course is still pending approval and is not currently open for enrolments.
+Please note - this programme is still pending approval and is not currently open for enrolments.

 What is an enrolled nurse?